 fragments in the eye, head or body (you will likely need an x-ray BEFORE the scan).

-minutes per body part,
+A MRI scan takes 15-20 minutes per body part,

 which usually includes 4 sections lasting 4-5 minutes each.